DeBraid/tech-notes/VC-in-Canada-2016.md

 OMERS Ventures made 4 investments in 2015.
 THIS IS INSANE.
 They raised $260 Million dollars in 2015.
 Total funding $470 million, they self-proclaim "...our two funds together represent one of the largest long-term private capital pools active in Canada’s venture sector"

+From 2011-2015 OMERS Ventures invested in 23 startups, "doubling venture capital spending", via [Financial Post][FP].

+### OMERS vs Canadian VC

+Omers is not the only party to blame for the sorry state of Canadian seed funding!
+Every single VC in Canada should give their head a shake and stop pretending they can pick winners (or produce the data to prove they can!).

+The numbers are striking: US investors provided more than HALF all venture capital in Canada.
+They will skew towards growth rounds because established companies are less likely to die than pre-revenue startups.

-Despite their cash, US investors provided ~52% ($559M) of all capital invested in Canadian startups in 2016.
+Back to the figures.
+Estimates from OMERS suggest *American investors provided ~52% of all venture capital invested in Canadian startups in 2016* ($559 million CAD).
 Fifty cents on the dollar comes from the US?!
-In 2015, US investors poured $482M into Canadian venture capital market (48% of all VC).
+Surely this is anomalous?
+Nope.
+Last year (2015), US investors contributed ~ half of all VC, a total of $482 million into Canadian market (48% of total).

-From 2011-2015 OMERS Ventures invested in 23 startups, "doubling venture capital spending", via [Financial Post][FP].

 ### YC vs. VC